 Migration path:

-, but these types of panel are very similar.
+There is no automated migration between Cal-HeatMap and Heatmap, but these types of panel are very similar.

-, it should be displayed well when you simply change the type
+If your data from query is suitable for Cal-HeatMap, it should be displayed well when you simply change the type

-of the panel to Heatmap
+of the panel to Heatmap.

-After that you can customize the color scheme by changing settings in the Colors
+After that you can customize the color scheme by changing settings in the Colors section, cell parameters can be

-feature of the old panel can be reproduced by using
+changed in the Cell display section.
+The Link template feature of the old panel can be reproduced by using

-option on the new one.
+Data links option on the new one.

-will be configured automatically based on the time range in Heatmap
+Domain and Sub domain will be configured automatically based on the time range in Heatmap, there's no other option

 to configure them manually.